tianwen8/AISHIP/DEPLOYMENT.md

    - **Authorized JavaScript origins**: `https://your-domain.vercel.app`
    - **Authorized redirect URIs**: `https://your-domain.vercel.app/api/auth/callback/google`
 5. Copy Client ID and Client Secret

+> **Note**: This project uses NextAuth.js.
+You do **NOT** need to enable Google Login in the Supabase Authentication dashboard.
+The database is only used to store user records.

 ### 3. Creem Payment Setup